MakeSchool-Tutorials/Superhero-Team-Dueler/P00-Object-Oriented-Programming/content.md

 >What do you see?

-### What is a Class?

-A **class** is like a blueprint or an object.
-A class describes the methods and properties that will exist in the object and the computer uses that specification to create (or **instantiate**) an object in memory.

-You can think of a class as the blueprint for the object that will exist in memory.
-You can create many objects from a single class just as a factory can produce many cars from a single set of specifications.
-Each object can store unique values in it's properties just as each car from a factory can have different options (for example, its color).

 The `bark()` method is nested within in a class definition: `class Dog:`.
 This defines the `bark()` method as a member of the `Dog` class.

-We can't just call `Dog.bark()` and expect something to happen.
+We can't call this method on the class.
+We can't call `Dog.bark()` and expect something to happen.
 That would be like asking all dogs to bark.
-Or maybe more accurately, asking the definition or blueprint of a dog to bark.
+Or maybe more accurately, asking the blueprint of a dog to bark.
 That does't make sense!
 Instead we need to make an **Instance** of the `Dog` model and then ask that instance to bark.
 That is why methods defined in this way are called **Instance Methods**.

-### So Far...
+# So Far...
 Procedural vs Object Oriented Programming

 So far most code you've written is probably **Procedural** meaning it is written as a **series of unconnected steps** executed by the computer.